unraid/docs/docs/unraid-os/troubleshooting/common-issues/system-crashes-and-stability.md

 RAM overclocking can significantly impact system stability.
 Many users want to run their RAM at the highest speed specified by the manufacturer, but motherboard and CPU combinations often have maximum reliable RAM speeds that are lower than what the RAM is rated for.

-:::caution Risks of overclocking
+:::caution RAM overclocking risks and recommendations

+**Purchasing:** When possible, always purchase RAM that is listed on your motherboard's QVL (Qualified Vendor List), not from the RAM manufacturer's QVL.
+This ensures better compatibility and stability.

+**Intel XMP and AMD AMP profiles are overclocks.** For the best stability, always run RAM at SPD speeds, not XMP/AMP speeds.

+**Risks of overclocking:**

 - System instability and random crashes
 - Data corruption and file system errors
 - Reduced hardware lifespan
 - Incompatibility with other components

+**Troubleshooting:** If Memtest86+ passes but you're still experiencing issues, disable XMP/AMP and try again.
+The performance difference is usually minimal, but the stability improvement can be significant.
 :::

 <h4>Best practices</h4>
 1. Always check your motherboard and CPU specifications before attempting to overclock.
+2. **For maximum stability:** Disable XMP/AMP profiles and run RAM at default SPD speeds.
-2. Start with conservative settings and gradually increase.
+3. Start with conservative settings and gradually increase.
-3. Test stability with Memtest86+ after any changes.
+4. Test stability with Memtest86+ after any changes.
-4. If you notice instability, immediately revert to default or lower speeds.
+5. If you notice instability, immediately revert to default or lower speeds.
-5. Consider the trade-off between performance and stability for server environments.
+6. Consider the trade-off between performance and stability for server environments.

 ## Critical stability factors